jawah/niquests/docs/user/advanced.rst

 Transport Adapters
 ------------------

-As of v1.0.0, Requests has moved to a modular internal design.
+As of v1.0.0, Niquests has moved to a modular internal design.
 Part of the reason this was done was to implement Transport Adapters, originally `described here`_.
 Transport Adapters provide a mechanism to define interaction methods for an HTTP service.
 In particular, they allow you to apply per-service configuration.

-Requests ships with a single Transport Adapter, the :class:`HTTPAdapter
+Niquests ships with a single Transport Adapter, the :class:`HTTPAdapter
 <niquests.adapters.HTTPAdapter>`.
-This adapter provides the default Requests
+This adapter provides the default Niquests
-interaction with HTTP and HTTPS using the powerful `urllib3`_ library.
-Whenever a Requests :class:`Session <niquests.Session>` is initialized, one of these is attached to the :class:`Session <niquests.Session>` object for HTTP, and one for HTTPS.
+interaction with HTTP and HTTPS using the powerful `urllib3.future`_ library.
+Whenever a Niquests :class:`Session <niquests.Session>` is initialized, one of these is attached to the :class:`Session <niquests.Session>` object for HTTP, and one for HTTPS.

-Requests enables users to create and use their own Transport Adapters that provide specific functionality.
+Niquests enables users to create and use their own Transport Adapters that provide specific functionality.
 Once created, a Transport Adapter can be mounted to a Session object, along with an indication of which web services it should apply to.